-Twenty-some years after they topped the international pop charts with “Wannabe,” literally the catchiest song of all time, the Spice Girls may finally get the reunion fans have been pining for.
+Twenty-some years after they topped the international pop charts with “Wannabe,” literally the catchiest song of all time, the Spice Girls are finally launching the reunion tour fans have been pining for.

 Victoria Beckham/Posh Spice Net Worth

 But Posh’s second act has been the most lucrative of the group.
 Today, 43-year-old Beckham’s net worth is about $450 million, thanks to brand sponsorships, modeling contracts, and a massively popular fashion label.

 After the Spice Girls broke up, Beckham inked ad deals for household brands like LG and Giorgio Armani — sometimes posing with her husband, soccer superstar David Beckham.
 In 2008, she launched a “Victoria Beckham” high-end fashion label that, as of last fall, was worth $139 million, according to Harper’s Bazaar.
 Last year, she teamed up with Target for a discount clothing line that sold out online minutes after it went on sale.

 Whether or not Beckham is game for a reunion tour is still up in the air, but either way, she probably won’t fade into the shadows anytime soon.
 According to Vanity Fair, royal-to-be Meghan Markle is collaborating with the fashion icon on a “working wardrobe” for Markle’s increasingly public life.
 The debut piece?
 A Beckham-designed sweater Markle donned in her official engagement pictures.

 Emma Bunton/Baby Spice Net Worth

 Bunton, 42, launched a solo singing career after the Spice Girls split, but none of her three records gained much steam on the pop charts or in album sales.
 Still, through a combination of brand sponsorships, TV cameos on shows like Absolutely Fabulous and The X Factor, Bunton’s net worth has reached a not-too-shabby $40 million.